rust-lang/book/nostarch/chapter18.md

 Listing 18-1 shows that it’s also possible to mix and match `if let`, `else if`, and `else if let` expressions.
 Doing so gives us more flexibility than a `match` expression in which we can express only one value to compare with the patterns.
-Also, the conditions in a series of `if let`, `else if`, `else if let` arms aren’t required to relate to each other.
+Also, Rust doesn't require that the conditions in a series of `if let`, `else if`, `else if let` arms relate to each other.

-The code in Listing 18-1 shows a series of checks for several conditions that decide what the background color should be.
+The code in Listing 18-1 determines what color to make your background based on a series of checks for several conditions.
 For this example, we’ve created variables with hardcoded values that a real program might receive from user input.